THE BROWN SCAPULAR

 The devils even revealed to Ven.
 Francis of Yepes, brother of the great Carmelite reformer St. John of the Cross, that three things especially tormented them.
 The first is the Name of Jesus; the second, the name of Mary; and third, the Brown Scapular of Our Lady of Mount Carmel.
 "Take off that habit," they cried to him, "which snatches too many souls from us.
 All those clothed in it die piously and escape us."

-We should also give the Scapular to non-Catholics as Our Lady will bring conversions to those who will wear it and say one Hail Mary each day as the following true story will show: Unconscious and dying, an old man was rushed to the St. Simon Stock Hospital in New York City.
+We should also give the Scapular to non-Catholics as Our Lady will bring conversions to those who will wear it and say one Hail Mary each day as the following true story reveals: Unconscious and dying, an old man was rushed to the St. Simon Stock Hospital in New York City.
 The nurse, seeing the Brown Scapular on the patient, called the priest.
 As he was saying the prayers for the dying, the man became conscious and spoke up: "Father, I am not a Catholic."
 "Then why are you wearing the Brown Scapular?" asked the priest.
 "I promised my friends to wear it," the patient explained, "and say one Hail Mary a day."
 "You are dying," the priest told him.
 "Do you want to become a Catholic?"
 "All my life I wanted to be one," the gasping man replied.
 He was baptized, received the last rites and died in peace.
 Our Lady took another soul under her mantle – through her Scapular!

 “Wear the Scapular devoutly and perseveringly.
 It is my garment.
 To be clothed in it means you are continually thinking of me, and I in turn am always thinking of you and helping you to secure eternal life.” – Our Lady of Mount Carmel